As prophetic team members, we are also constantly encouraging and spurring each other on to growth.

 As I look back over my life—and especially the 35+ years of growing in the spiritual gift of prophecy—I can identify many people who have played a significant role in mentoring me.

 However, not all of the prophetic mentoring I received during the early years had a positive effect on me.
-Some of the difficulties that I experienced in church life were as a result of mentoring that led me down a wrong path.
+Some of the difficulties that I experienced in church life were as a result of mentoring that led me down the wrong path.

 In my book, ‘Grow Your Prophetic And Prayer Gifts’, I recommend prophetic mentoring, especially during the stage of developing our spiritual gift of prophecy.
 Today I look at the goal of mentoring and some different ways that personal prophetic mentoring can take place.
 In next week’s post, I will discuss specific aspects that are vital to a healthy mentoring relationship.